Enjoy Bacon Lover’s Spinach Salad for two! Baby spinach leaves topped with hard-boiled eggs, red onion, crisp bacon, and warm bacon dressing!

 Line each plate with baby spinach leaves.
 Evenly distribute thin slices of red onion, and the remaining bacon crumbles to each salad.
 Slice each hard-boiled egg, and decoratively fan them out on top of each serving.

 Spoon the warm bacon dressing over the top of each salad, and then you’re ready to enjoy this delicious dish for two.
 I think you will love the bacon flavor that shines in this simple, but absolutely yummy salad!

 The warm bacon dressing really MAKES this salad, in my opinion!
 Don’t leave it out!
-The crispy bacon pieces, combined with warm salad dressing, the tang of the red onions, and the creamy hard-boiled eggs provide taste, texture, protein, and color for this simple salad.
+The crisp bacon, combined with warm salad dressing, red onions and hard-boiled eggs provide taste, texture, protein, and color for this simple salad.
 It’s so very good!

 I truly hope you enjoy this Bacon Lover’s Spinach Salad.
 The recipe can be easily doubled, and is sure to be a favorite!
 Thanks for stopping by… come back soon.